NuclearInstruments/SCISDK/docs/oscilloscope.md

 `position` : the position of the trigger in the data buffer.
 The trigger position is the position of the first sample acquired by the oscilloscope after the trigger event.
 The trigger position is expressed in samples.
 The samples before the trigger position are the pre-trigger samples.

 `timecode` : the timecode of the trigger event.
-The timecode is expressed in time code units and depends by what is connected to the timecode input of the oscilloscope in SciCompiler.
+The timecode is expressed in time code units and depends by what is connected to the timecode input of the oscilloscope in Sci-Compiler.

 `info` : it contains information about the oscilloscope buffer.
 The fields are:
 - `samples_analog` : the number of analog samples per channel